 FORMAN HOUSE HISTORY, PLANO TX

 The Forman home is located in the historic part of old original Plano.
 It is located on Avenue K or the old Highway 75.
 It was built when Avenue K was the main entrance to Plano.
 It was, and still is, one of the busiest roads in Plano.
-The Forman home is north of the Carlisle home and 15th Street, south of Alpha Graphics and 18th Street, east of Avenue J and the railroad and west of the Municipal Center.
-The physical address is 1617 K Avenue, Plano, TX 75074.
+It is north of the Carlisle home and 15th Street, south of Alpha Graphics and 18th Street, east of Avenue J and the railroad and west of the Municipal Center.
+The physical address is 1617 Avenue K.

 III.
 HISTORICAL SIGNIFICANCE OF HOUSE TO CITY